jhlagado/restful/README.md

 env:       object with vars to add to debug environment
 ```
 # async operations
+Asynchronous operations are actions that happen at some time in the future.
+Because node is a single-threaded architecture in which everything that happens on the main thread is synchrononous, node must relinquish control of the main thread regularly in order for asynchronous operations to get a chance of happening.

+Relinquishing control means letting code finish and complete tasks but being "called-back" by the system when the asynchronous results of some earlier operation have a result.

+The most common patterns for asynchronous operations in JavaScript are
 * callbacks
 * promises
 * async/await
+A callback is a common pattern for event-driven software in the browser such as event listeners.

+Node uses the same event-driven architecture on the server to handle asynchronous operations such as file, network, database access so it's worth getting to know this pattern well.
 ## callback
 A node callback is a function with the signature
 ```